Ribble Adventure 725 Touring Bike – On Sight Review and Impressions

 Geometry

-This means less stability under load but more handling capabilities, that’s why the Ribble 725 Adventure is more of a bikepacking bike than a fully loaded tourer.
+This means less stability under load but greater handling, which is why the Ribble 725 Adventure is more of a bikepacking bike than a fully loaded tourer.

-Although it has bosses for rear rack and front low-rider, it seems that this machine will give its best on rough tracks under relatively reduced load.
+Although it has bosses for a rear rack and a front low-rider, it seems this machine will perform its best on rough tracks under relatively low load.

 The top tube angle is very steep, making the bike more nimble and twitchy.
-The bike reacts faster to steering input making it prone to oversteer, which means it adds up in agility.
+The bike reacts faster to steering input, making it prone to oversteer, which reduces its agility.

 Tyre Size